-When a child reaches a certain age, and starts to ask for the reason of everything, when it poses the question of who God is, the answer is always that God is a perfect Being, almighty, the One who governs all creation with wisdom and guides all so as to take them to Heaven, His eternal and marvelous house… These answers are accepted with perfect ease by the child, especially after having received the gift of infused Faith at Baptism.
-This is so true that, even without entering into theological particulars, certain affirmations about the very same Faith sound strange to the ears of a Catholic..
+When a child reaches the age of questioning, and asks his parents to explain who God is, the answer is always that God is a perfect Being, Almighty, the One who governs all creation with wisdom and guides all so as to take them to Heaven, His eternal and marvelous house.
+These answers are accepted with complete naturality by those who have received the gift of faith at Baptism.
+This true to such an extent that without entering into theological details, certain pronouncements about this very same faith sound strange to the ears of a Catholic.

 Beyond what a child is capable of understanding in its simplicity, are the dogmas that concern the Divine Essence.
-To understand these in a way other than what the Church teaches is to hazard along in prickly paths; and to teach them in a confused way, could well be a very great pastoral blunder.
+To understand these in a way other than what the Church teaches is to wander along dangerous paths; and to teach them in a confused manner could well be a very great pastoral error.

 [Francis] “It has almost never been this way.
 Very often, the Church as an institution was dominated by temporalism and many members and high-ranking Catholic leaders still hold these sentiments.
 But now allow me ask you a question: you, as a secular layman who doesn’t believe in God, what do you believe in?
 You are a writer and a man of thought.
 Surely you believe in something; you must have some overarching value.
 Don’t answer me with words like honesty, searching, or the vision of the common good; these are all important principles and values, but this is not what I am asking you.
 I am asking you what you think about the essence of the world, and indeed of the universe.
 Surely you ask yourself, as everyone does, who are we, where do we come from, where are we going.
 Even a child asks himself these questions.
 And you?”.

 [Scalfari] I thank you for this question.
 The answer is: I believe in Being, i.e. in the fabric from which the forms, Beings, emerge.